Shelby

 What is a Network Server?

 A network server is a computer that stores important files and settings for your business.
 A small business may have a single server vs. a large corporation that may have thousands of servers.
-Instead of saving everything on each employee's computer, files are saved in one central location, usually called something like \\SERVER.
-Using one or more servers will provide an entire range of benefits for the business including:
+The business can add more users and servers as needed.

-• Easier backups
+• Easier, centralized backups

-• Login security
+• Consistent Login security

 • File sharing & security